rico-rodriguez/MortgageCalculatorFromC-toJS/README.md

 # MortgageCalculatorFromC-toJS
 # An exercise in translating over some logic from C# to JS.
+Just using vanilla JS to practice some tailwind on the side.

 - [ ] Migrate functions to JS code
 - [ ] Print results to each applicable section